Investors sincerely about what they are looking for

 When is a startup investment ready?

-Investor is first inspired by the idea and after that the team is the one that keeps them interested.
+Investors are first inspired by the idea and after that the team dynamics is what keeps them interested.
 Looking for funds is a »full time job« said Dremelj and therefore a startup even before kicking off the capital seeking activities has to make sure the rest od the team will continue working even if the CEO is on the funding mission.
 It is important the startup has accumulated enough resources to survive several months to come, since discussions with a single investor (business angel) can take up to six months.

 When a startup begins looking for investment, it must have answers on all questions about getting their product to market.
 They also need to have agreements with subcontractors ready, said Domijan.